Middle Eastern Studies

 The Road to Democracy in the Islamic World

-Mehrzad Boroujerdi is professor and chair of political science at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
-He served as the founding director of the Middle Eastern Studies Program at Syracuse University from 2003 to 2014.
+Mehrzad Boroujerdi is professor and chair of the Political Science Department at Syracuse University’s Maxwell School of Citizenship and Public Affairs.
+He served as the founding director of the Middle Eastern Studies Program from 2003 to 2014.

 • Advising and Academic Support (The College of Arts and Sciences)